ArcadeHustle/WatermelonPapriumDump/README.md

       * [Support situation](#support-situation)

 # Pseudo-Legal opinion
-Additional text relevant to this document can be found in the ["legal"](https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/legal) directory of this repository<br>
+Additional text relevant to our pseudo-legal opinion this document, and any accompanying digital artifacts resulting from our research work, can be found in the ["legal"](https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/legal) directory of this repository.<br>

+### Paprium CSI
+As a result of our reverse engineering work there is now plenty of visual data that can be academically examined determine if there is any truth in the original plagiarism claims.

+Kenshiro vs Stalone is often cited by Paprium art director Luis Martins as a landmark example of inspiration vs plagiarism.

+Dive into [CSI Paprium](https://github.com/ArcadeHustle/CSI-Paprium) to learn more.<br>

 # Project Little Man
 This project details the active efforts to dump the contents of the Watermelon Games Paprium cart, and understand the logic that allows the cart to function.<br>